abenikeb/SellerApp/README.md

 # Seller App
-This app is just seller application that vendor marketed product & contacting buyer and seller in common platform
+This Android Version of app is just seller application that vendor marketed product & contacting buyer and seller in common platform